Nick Brand Photography

 What to Wear for Corporate Headshots by Nick Brand Photography

 What you wear is the single thing you control most on a headshot day.
-Get it right and the photo looks effortless; get it wrong and even great lighting cannot fully fix it.
-This guide covers what works, what to avoid, and how to prepare.
+Get it right and the photo looks effortless.
+Get it wrong and even perfect lighting cannot fully fix it — a busy pattern, a bad neckline or a creased collar pulls attention straight off your face.

-Solid colours keep attention on your face.
-Mid-to-dark tones — navy, charcoal, deep green, burgundy — photograph cleanly and read as professional across almost every industry.
+Solid colours keep attention on your face, which is the entire point of a headshot.
+Mid-to-dark tones — navy, charcoal, deep green, burgundy, slate grey — photograph cleanly and read as professional across almost every industry.

 Dress one notch above your day-to-day